 RUBY FALLS AND ROCK CITY

 Looking for some beautiful scenery and amazing photo opportunities?
-Look no further than Ruby Falls and Rock City, located on Lookout Mountain.
+Head to Ruby Falls and Rock City, located on Lookout Mountain.
 These two attractions offer visitors stunning views and plenty of activities to keep everyone entertained.

 Ruby Falls is a 145-foot waterfall that is open year-round for visitors to enjoy.
-The falls are located inside Lookout Mountain and can be accessed through the Lookout Mountain Incline Railway.
 Rock City is a park that is also located on Lookout Mountain and is home to massive rock formations, gardens, and a swinging bridge.

 The Caverns are open to the public year-round and offer guided tours of the caves.
-There is also a gift shop and cafe on site.
+It’s also a world renowned destination for live music!